jrnold/r4ds-exercise-solutions/docs/datetimes.md

 Times are often stored as integers since a reference time, called an epoch.
 The most epoch is the [UNIX](https://en.wikipedia.org/wiki/Unix_time) (or POSIX) Epoch of January 1st, 1970 00:00:00.
-So, interally, times are stored as the number of days, seconds, or milliseconds, etc. since the 1970-01-01 00:00:00.000.
+Internally, times are stored as the number of days, seconds, or milliseconds, etc. since the 1970-01-01 00:00:00.000.

-Calculate dates and datetimes from number of seconds (`as_datetime`) or days (`as_date`) from Unix epoch.
+Calculate dates and date-times from number of seconds (`as_datetime`) or days (`as_date`) from Unix epoch.

 ```r
 as_datetime(60 * 60 * 10)